BOOK I – TEACHER TRAINING

 When you’re ready to take your teacher development to the next level, try the Kaleidoscopes video course, a 15-hour program available online.
 Or, if you prefer the classroom, register for our 20-hour Book 1 Workshop held in Austin every summer.
 We’ll even bring the workshop to you if six or more teachers are interested.

-Kaleidoscopes teachers get support whenever they need it through our Facebook members’ forum.
-For more intensive coaching, teachers can join our monthly mastermind call or buy one-on-one individual mentoring.
+Kaleidoscopes teachers can get support through our Facebook members’ forum.
+For more intensive coaching, teachers may request one-on-one individual mentoring.